Existence and uniqueness theorems for solutions of McKean--Vlasov stochastic equations: Strong solutions; strong and weak uniqueness

 Due to the linear growth assumption (\ref{bgrow}), the inequality (\ref{blingrow}) implies

-Hence, by virtue of (\ref{blingrow}) we obtain
+Hence, by virtue of (\ref{blingrow2}) we obtain

 Recall that the process $X^0$ satisfies the equation (\ref{x01}) on $[0,T]$ with respect to the measure $\mathbb P^{\gamma^1}$.
-We want to show that given $C$, the right hand side in (\ref{nado}) is finite for any $T$ small enough.
+We want to show that given $C$, the right hand side in (\ref{ui1}) is finite for any $T$ small enough.
 For this end, denote $6C^2 v(T)^2 : = r\ge 0$.
-We would like to show that for any fixed constant $K>0$ ($K = 24 C^2$ suffices), the value
+Recall that in any case $v(T)\le 2$.
+We would like to show that for any fixed constant $K>0$ ($K = 24 C^2+1$ suffices), the value

-is finite for $0\le r < K$, and differentiable with respect to $r$, and that this derivative is non-negative and small uniformly in $r \in [0, K)$ if $T>0$ is {\bf small enough}.
+is finite for $0\le r < K$, and differentiable with respect to $r$, and that this derivative is non-negative and small uniformly in $r \in [0, K)$, if $T>0$ is small enough.